david-soliar/xordle/README.md

 ## Installation

-To install xordle locally for testing and development, use the following command in your terminal (make sure you're in the root of the project directory):
+To install xordle locally for testing or development, use the following command in your terminal (make sure you're in the root of the project directory):

 ```bash